awsdocs/aws-php-developers-guide/doc_source/s3-examples-bucket-policies.md

 + Replace a policy on a bucket using [PutBucketPolicy](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#putbucketpolicy)\.
 + Delete a policy from a bucket using [DeleteBucketPolicy](https://docs.aws.amazon.com/aws-sdk-php/v3/api/api-s3-2006-03-01.html#deletebucketpolicy)\.

-All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code)\.
+All the example code for the AWS SDK for PHP is available [here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/tree/main/php/example_code)\.

 ## Credentials<a name="credentials"></a>

-Before running the example code, configure your AWS credentials, as described in [Setting Credentials](guide_credentials.md)\.
-Then import the AWS SDK for PHP, as described in [Basic Usage](getting-started_basic-usage.md)\.
+Before running the example code, configure your AWS credentials, as described in [Setting credentials](guide_credentials.md)\.
+Then import the AWS SDK for PHP, as described in [Basic usage](getting-started_basic-usage.md)\.

-## Get, Delete, and Replace a Policy on a Bucket<a name="get-delete-and-replace-a-policy-on-a-bucket"></a>
+## Get, delete, and replace a policy on a bucket<a name="get-delete-and-replace-a-policy-on-a-bucket"></a>

  **Imports**